MrR0807/Notes/understanding-parquet-file.md

 ### Practical Examples

+Thrift and Avro examples will rely on lower level constructs of named libraries in order to encode data as required by protocols.
+However, How to Guides in those protocols usually use higher level constructs which eases usage, but might generate more data than expected (e.g.

 #### JSON

 JSON encoding currently is one of more prominent encodings.
 It is defined by The Internet Engineering Task Force document [RFC4627](https://www.ietf.org/rfc/rfc4627.txt).
 The JSON object structure is very simple and it does not require elaborate setup to create one by hand.